Stanford University School of Medicine

-Stanford University School of Medicine is the medical school of Stanford University and is located in Stanford, California.
+The Stanford University School of Medicine is the medical school of Stanford University and is located in Stanford, California, United States.
 It traces its roots to the Medical Department of the University of the Pacific, founded in San Francisco in 1858.
 This medical institution, then called Cooper Medical College, was acquired by Stanford in 1908.
-The medical school moved to the Stanford campus near Palo Alto, California, in 1959.
+In 1959, the medical school moved to the Stanford campus near Palo Alto, California.

 The School of Medicine, along with Stanford Health Care and Lucile Packard Children's Hospital, is part of Stanford Medicine.
-Stanford Health Care was ranked the fourth best hospital in California (behind UCLA Medical Center, Cedars-Sinai Medical Center, and UCSF Medical Center, respectively).